 Phil Sheridan, UK managing director of OfficeTeam, said all the evidence shows employers recognise the value of seeking insight from those leaving the business.

-"With increased job market confidence and employees looking for new opportunities, having a standardised exit interview strategy will ensure companies glean the right information to help them instill a positive work environment and employee programmes that will both retain and attract top talent," he added.
+"With increased job market confidence and employees looking for new opportunities, having a standardised exit interview strategy will ensure companies glean the right information to help them instil a positive work environment and employee programmes that will both retain and attract top talent," he added.